PSJorgensen/real-world-economics/real-world-economics-outline.md

     current economic paradigms.

     -   *References*
+        -   (Lambin and Meyfroidt 2011) Globalized trade have increased pressure to convert forest to cropland.
+Some countries have managed to circumvent this pressure and increased forest area and agricultural production simulatneously.

         -   Leontief, W.; Ford, D. Environmental repercussions and the economic structure: An input-output approach.
 Rev. Econ.
             Stat.
 1970, 52 (3), 262???271